AWegnerGitHub/awegnergithub.github.io-content/2023_11_27_a_decade_of_fighting_spam.md

 ## Introduction

-Charcoal is nearing a decade of existance.
+Charcoal is nearing a decade of existence.
 In January of 2024, the Stack Exchange community will have been fighting the good fight of keeping spam off the platform.
 I've written about a [machine being able to flag spam][1] in the past.
 I've also posted [the original][2] and it's follow up on being able to [spam flag even better][3] on Stack Exchange itself.

 Recently, I was asked to talk a bit about a hobby of mine.
 I put together this presentation.